forta-network/starter-kits/scammer-label-propagation/README.md

 - SCAMMER-LABEL-PROPAGATION-1
   - Fired when an address that was previously unlabeled (based on the subscribed bots and configured sensitivity) is marked as a potential attacker
-  - 'name is set to 'scammer-label-propagation'
+  - 'name' is set to 'scammer-label-propagation'
-  - 'description' is set to 'Address marked as scammer by label propagation'
+  - 'description' is set to '{Address} marked as scammer by label propagation'
   - 'alert_id' set to 'SCAMMER-LABEL-PROPAGATION-1'
   - 'severity' is set to 'High'
   - 'type' is set to 'Scam'
+  - 'metadata'
+      - 'central_node' is set to the node that was used as the center of the graph
+      - 'central_node_alert_id' is set to the alert id that triggered the central node
+      - 'central_node_alert_name' is set to the name of the alert that triggered the central node
+      - 'central_node_alert_hash' is set to the alert hash of the alert that triggered the central node
+      - 'graph_statistics' holds n_nodes, n_labeled_attackers, n_labeled_victims, n_predicted_attackers
   - Labels:
     - 'entity' is the marked address
     - 'label' is set to 'scammer-eoa' (there are no contracts)